Retrato em Branco e Preto

+Background

 Jobim wrote the song in 1965 as an instrumental piece entitled "Zingaro," which means "gypsy."
 In a later interview, Jobim said, "It was the story of a musician who eventually has to pawn his violin, has no place to work, is left without his music, totally empty-handed."
 He released the instrumental version on his 1967 album A Certain Mr. Jobim.

 Soon after, he approached Chico Buarque about writing lyrics for the song.
 Biographer Helena Jobim says that "Tom repeated the theme of 'Zingaro' over and over again, and loads of images, words, sounds, and harmonies came to both musicians...
 Buarque recorded the melody on tape to elaborate on the verses at home.
 It was the first time they ever cowrote a song...
 In this case, his verses were ready in just a few days."

 The new piece was re-titled "Retrato em Branco e Preto," which translates into English as "Portrait in White and Black."
 Jobim asked Buarque why he reversed the usual word order of "black and white".
 Buarque responded that if he had written "preto e branco" (black and white), the only word that would have rhymed was "tamanco," a kind of clog.
 The work in English, however, is known as "Portrait in Black and White."

 Chico Buarque released the first recording of the song with lyrics on his 1968 album Chico Buarque de Hollanda (Vol. 3).